MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 You can install a Windows 10 Pro or Enterprise image (version 1903 or later) using one of the following options:

 - Your current imaging solution.
-- [Surface Deployment Accelerator](https://docs.microsoft.com/surface/microsoft-surface-deployment-accelerator) lets you create a bootable Windows 10 image which can include all of the current Windows 10 updates, Office, other apps of your choice, as well as the Surface Hub Software and Drivers MSI package.
+- [Surface Deployment Accelerator](https://docs.microsoft.com/surface/microsoft-surface-deployment-accelerator) lets you create a bootable Windows 10 image which can include all of the current Windows 10 updates, Office, other apps of your choice, as well as the required drivers and firmware.
-- USB flash drive with Windows 10 Pro or Enterprise image, followed by installing the Surface Hub 2 Drivers and Firmware MSI package.
+- USB flash drive with Windows 10 Pro or Enterprise image, followed by installing Drivers and Firmware for Windows 10 Pro and Enterprise on Surface Hub 2 .MSI package.

 This procedure describes creating a USB flash drive from installation media and then adding the SEMM package files and Surface Hub 2 Drivers and Firmware .MSI file.
 If you’re using other deployment methods, proceed to the following section: [Update UEFI on Surface Hub 2S to enable OS migration](#update-uefi-on-surface-hub-2s-to-enable-os-migration).